axelerant/testimonials-widget/readme.txt

 = 44.
 Can I change how quickly the testimonials change? = Yes.
 Look for the "Rotation Speed" on the widget options panel or use the `refresh_interval` option in shortcode to adjust the number of seconds between testimonial rotations.

+= 45.
+Why don't I see all of my testimonial? =
+The widget option by default has a 500 character limit.
+To view more characters, increase the limit or set it to 0.
+See bottom of [screenshot 3](http://s.wordpress.org/extend/plugins/testimonials-widget/screenshot-3.png).

 = I'm still stuck, how can I get help? =
 Visit the [support forum](http://wordpress.org/support/plugin/testimonials-widget) and ask your question.